melizalab/Neural-Manifold-MPC/README.md

 ```
 python -m neuron_vae_scripts.filter_spikes_with_ewma
 ```
 4. For each levels of observation percetange, we want 10 randomly drawn ensembles for the AC.
-To get the indexes that responds to measuring specific neuruons in the AC, run:
+To get the indexes that responds to measuring specific neurons in the AC, run:
 ```
 python -m neuron_vae_scripts.generate_measurement_indxs
 ```